 Fact fluency is very important for kindergarteners.
 By the end of kindergarten, they need to be comfortable adding and subtracting within 5 automatically, as well as able to use objects, drawings, equations, and their fingers to add and subtract within 10.
 So the more practice we can get, the better!
 Below is an example of a fact practice game.

-then find the answer on their Halloween sheet and color it in!
+Kids roll two dice and add the numbers together, then find the answer on their Halloween sheet and color it in! |

 3. Math Manipulatives